amommersteeg/lemonaid-stand/README.md

 * 0.3.0
     * Updated dependencies to newer version
     * Added vite build process
+    * nedb dependency moved to a forked version

 ## Roadmap
 * Refactor the project's code into better scripts.